csswizardry/csswizardry.github.com/about.md

 Responsive testing was made possible by [Finch](https://meetfinch.com/), an incredible tool for exposing local dev sites to the open internet.

-All of the code that powers CSS Wizardry can be found [on GitHub](https://github.com/csswizardry/csswizardry.github.com).
+CSS Wizardry’s roadmap and task list are viewable on [a public Trello board](https://trello.com/b/5vYEHwrP/csswizardry-com), and all of the code that powers it can be found [on GitHub](https://github.com/csswizardry/csswizardry.github.com).
 Feel free to take a look round, but please don’t steal anything.